-Contents: Questions - Disturbing Contradictions between Answers - The Mandala and a Mandalic Worldview as a Solution - Outer and Inner Circle (Materialism and Holism) – Holism and Materialism as Levels of a Hierarchy (Holarchy) - Continuum between Materialism and Holism - Materialism and Holism as Yang and Yin - The Mandala as a Network - The Complementarity of Materialism and Holism - Lessons from Physics - Mystery - Art - Spirituality - A Joke - Out of Balance - Health - Extension of the Mandala - The Big Tube - The Integral Sphere - Shinzen Young's Mandala - The Dynamic Mandala - Maps of the Kosmos and the Mandalic Worldview - Fundamentalism - Education - Silence - A Meditation: Beyond Words and Sounds - About Jokes - Liberation through the Mandala - Mandala Meditation - References
+Contents: Questions - Disturbing Contradictions between Answers - The Mandala and a Mandalic Worldview as a Solution - Outer and Inner Circle (Materialism and Holism) – Holism and Materialism as Levels of a Hierarchy (Holarchy) - Continuum between Materialism and Holism - Materialism and Holism as Yang and Yin - The Mandala as a Network - The Complementarity of Materialism and Holism - Lessons from Physics - Mystery - Arts - Spirituality - A Joke - Out of Balance - Health - Extension of the Mandala - The Big Tube - The Integral Sphere - Shinzen Young's Mandala - The Dynamic Mandala - Maps of the Kosmos and the Mandalic Worldview - Fundamentalism - Education - Silence - A Meditation: Beyond Words and Sounds - About Jokes - Liberation through the Mandala - Mandala Meditation - References

-As conscious living beings, we are inevitably confronted with questions of life and living: What is life?
+As conscious living beings, we are inevitably confronted with questions about life and living: What is life?
 Who am I?
 Why am I here in this world?
 What is the meaning and purpose of life, if it has any?
 What is the point?
 Why does this happen to me?
 How should I live?
 How do I want to live?
 What is my deepest potential and how can I realize it in a world facing destruction in so many ways?
 And so on...

 Science and technology, philosophy and ideology, the arts and culture, spirituality and religion have all provided a multitude of answers to the questions we keep asking.
 Some of these answers are compatible; others are contradictory.
 Often we feel lost or threatened by the contradictions.
 What should we accept and what should we reject?